 Stand and Safety Harness: Before we were married my wife bought me a steel climbing stand for Christmas many years back.
 At the time I was thrilled but after a couple season of carrying what felt like an elephant on my back I decided to look at other options.
 After doing some searching I found Lone Wolf Stands and purchased one of their climbers.

 Wow, was that an eye-opening experience the first time I carried that stand into the woods.
 At just under 15lbs it was night and day compared to the steel climber that came in around 45lbs.
 Lone Wolf Stands are built to last and I have no doubt will last you an entire hunting life.
 Well worth the money in my opinion.
-Check out my article on Lone Wolf stands and see which one is right for you.

 No matter what stand you decide to go with always wear a safety harness.
 Don’t risk your life or severe injury to climb a tree a couple seconds faster.
 With wearing a safety harness always make sure you are connected to the tree at all times.
 Use a lineman’s belt or safety rope when climbing a tree.
 I have had 2 family members fall from a tree while hunting.
 One was not wearing a harness at all and the other was but was not connected to the tree while climbing down.
 Thankfully each made a full recovery after breaking a hip and the other his back.